JoeGosse/marketplace/azure-marketplace-publication-guidelines-vm-image.md

-#Instructions for providing content for a Virtual Machine Image in the Azure Marketplace
+#Instructions for publishing a Virtual Machine Image in the Azure Marketplace

 ## Step 3: Create and certify your Azure-compatible VHD and Request Certification in the Publishing Portal